Differentially Private Set Union: Introduction

 Natural language models for applications such as suggested replies for e-mails and dialog systems rely on the discovery of $n$-grams and sentences \cite{HLLC14, KannanK16, ChenL19, DebB19}.
 Words and phrases used for training come from individuals, who may be left vulnerable if personal information is revealed.
 For example, a model could generate a sentence or predict a word that can potentially reveal personal information of the users in the training set \cite{CarliniL19}.
 Therefore, algorithms that allow the public release of the words, $n$-grams, and sentences obtained from users' text while preserving privacy are desirable.
 Additional applications of this problem include the release of search queries and keys in SQL queries \cite{KKMN09, WilsonZ20}.
 While other privacy definitions are common in practice, guaranteeing differential privacy, introduced in the seminal work of Dwork {\em et al} \cite{DMNS06}, ensures users the strongest preservation of privacy.
 In this paper we consider user level privacy.

-\begin{definition}[Differential Privacy \cite{DworkR14}] A randomized algorithm $\mathcal{A}$ is ($\epsilon$,$\delta$)-differentially private if for any two neighboring databases $D$ and $D'$, which differ in exactly the data pertaining to a single user, and for all sets $\mathcal{S}$ of possible outputs:
+\begin{definition}[Differential Privacy \cite{DR14}] A randomized algorithm $\mathcal{A}$ is ($\epsilon$,$\delta$)-differentially private if for any two neighboring databases $D$ and $D'$, where a single user's data is removed from one database to obtain the other, and for all sets $\mathcal{S}$ of possible outputs:

 \end{definition}

 An algorithm satisfying differential privacy (DP) guarantees that its output does not change by much if a single user is either added or removed from the dataset.
 Moreover, the guarantee holds regardless of how the output of the algorithm is used downstream.
 Therefore, items (e.g. n-grams) produced using a DP algorithm can be used in other applications without any privacy concerns.
 Since its introduction a decade ago \cite{DMNS06}, differential privacy has become the de facto notion of privacy in statistical analysis and machine learning, with a vast body of research work (see Dwork and Roth \cite{DR14} and Vadhan \cite{V17} for surveys) and growing acceptance in industry.
 Differential privacy is deployed in many industries, including Apple~\cite{A17}, Google~\cite{EPK14,BEMMR+17}, Microsoft~\cite{DKY17}, Mozilla~\cite{AKZHL17}, and the US Census Bureau~\cite{A16, KCKHM18}.